rufousJr/warpwoofwimble/content/pages/Have One On Me/two/golong.md

 In this part of the Bluebeard story, the words echo the famous lines from Shakespeare's *Romeo and Juliet* (II, ii, 43):

 > What's in a name?
 That which we call a rose
 > By any other word would smell as sweet.

+## Other notes ##

+!!! lyrics ""
+    > In the middle of the woods
+    > (which were the probable cause),

+"Probable cause" is a legal term meaning evidence that a crime is being committed.

 !!! lyrics ""
     > There's a man